Narrative

 Personal Reflection

-• When have I asked God for reassurance not because I didn’t believe in Him at all, but because I was afraid of failing in what He was calling me to do?
+• When have I asked God for a sign not out of curiosity, but because I was afraid to step forward in faith?

 A Challenge For You